RasDTU02/02476_FinalProject_Group20/README.md

 * VGG
   * Simple and effective, but computationally expensive
   * Is good as a benchmark when compared to more modern architectures.

+# Third-party Python libraries not used in the course
+ - tqdm for progress bar.